 Inside Structure of Kedarnath Temple

 The massive stone slabs were used in the formation of the Kedarnath Temple around a thousand years ago.
 And these slabs stand on a raised rectangular platform.
 It covers an area of approximately 3 square kilometers.
 Kedarnath Temple survived in flood because of these stone slabs.

 Read More: History of Kedarnath Temple

-Before the main temple, There is a low-pitched hall with images of Hindu mythological characters. furthermore, These characters are similar to Goddess Parvati and the warriors of the Mahabharata the Pandavas and their queen Draupadi.
-Another figure of other deities from Mahabharat engraved Inside the Kedarnath Temple walls.
+Before the main temple, There is a low-pitched hall with images of Hindu mythological characters. furthermore, These characters are similar to Goddess Parvati and the warriors of the Mahabharata the Pandavas, and their queen Draupadi.
+Another figure of other deities from Mahabharat is engraved Inside the Kedarnath Temple walls.

-A huge statue of Nandi bull situated outside the temple door.
+A huge statue of the Nandi bull is situated outside the temple door.
 People worship this statue of Nandi after worshiping Kedar Baba.
-And a chronical stone near the main temple is considered to be a part (hump) of Lord Shiva’s bull form.
+And a chronicle stone near the main temple is considered to be a part (hump) of Lord Shiva’s bull form.

 First of all, it is believed that the Kedarnath temple was rebuilt thousands of years ago by Adi Shankaracharya.
 The exquisite architecture of Kedarnath mandir is considered to be more than 1000 years old.

 This holy temple has a “Garbha Griha” for worship.
 And a Mandap for gatherings of pilgrims and visitors.

 The Kedarnath Dham is open to the general public only for 6 to 7 months due to difficult weather conditions.
 Hence it remains open between April to November from Akshaya Tritiya to Kartik Purnima.